 The preparation of the budget starts with Officers beginning to prepare the operating component of the annual budget during August, and the Senior Leadership Team (SLT) commencing the capital component also during August.
 SLT discuss the draft budgets at a series of meetings from September to February.
-The new Council, sworn in in late 2016, are provided with budget information and updates at subsequent Council briefings.
+The new Council, sworn in late 2016, are provided with budget information and updates at subsequent Council briefings.
 A draft consolidated budget is then prepared and various iterations are considered by Council at briefings during February and March.
 A 'proposed' budget is prepared in accordance with the Act and submitted to Council in March for approval 'in principle'.
-Council is then required to give 'public notice' that it intends to 'adopt' the budget available for inspection at its offices and on its web site.
+Council is then required to give 'public notice' that it intends to 'adopt' the budget.
+It must give 28 days notice of its intention to adopt the proposed budget and make the budget available for inspection at its offices and on its web site.
 A person has a right to make a submission on any proposal contained in the budget and any submission must be considered before adoption of the budget by Council.